ucancallmealicia/born-digital-accessioner/README.md

 * Missing data
 * Typos

 Most of the time, when the program encounters an error it will move onto the next record without stopping, but this is not always the case.
-Check the program log if the program stops during execution.
+Check the log file if the program stops during execution.

 ### Bugs